pgvector/pgvector/README.md

 ### Missing SDK

-If compilation fails and includes `warning: no such sysroot directory` on Mac, reinstall Xcode Command Line Tools.
+If compilation fails and the output includes `warning: no such sysroot directory` on Mac, reinstall Xcode Command Line Tools.

 ### Windows